tobybp/linked-blog-starter-md/School/Subjects/Physics/Miss Yates/Lesson Notes/Motion and Momentum.md

 	In a closed system

 ### Dropping balls:
-Momentum was not conserved, total energy was conserved.
+Momentum was not conserved because external forces were acting, such as drag.
+Total energy was conserved (law of conservation of energy).
+Degree to which kinetic energy was conserved:

+### Billiard balls:
+- The temperature of the balls increases